usdt-network/usdt-network/README.md

 ## 📞 Contact

-For official support or inquiries, please use the channels listed above.
+For official support or inquiries, use the channels above.

 ---